Skip to main content

 • If additional SOFC systems are added, these can take over the work of leveling out peak loads.
 In this configuration, the connection to the external power grid only serves as a safety reserve in case there is any disruption to the primary supply.

 • It is also possible to cover this reserve solely using SOFC systems.
 Installed in sufficient numbers, they can ensure an uninterrupted power supply, making the data center completely independent of external energy sources such as the energy grid or backup generators.
-When using green hydrogen, a data center supplied with energy from SOFC fuel cells can be operated on a climate-neutral basis.
+When using green hydrogen, a data center supplied with energy from SOFC fuel cells can be operated on a efficient basis.

 Infographic SOFC pilot at the Bosch Global Data Center.
 It shows that SOFC covers part of the base load.